apollographql/hack-the-supergraph/solar-seas/python/README.md

 In this guide we'll be using Python and [Strawberry GraphQL](https://strawberry.rocks).
 Strawberry is a code first library and we'll be implementing the schema defined in `./schema.graphql` using Python code.

+You'll need to ensure you have the [latest version of Python](https://www.python.org/downloads/) installed to use the template.

 To start a new subgraph, we'll use `rover template use solar-seas-subgraph --template subgraph-python-strawberry-fastapi` to create a project with the Python template.

 After `rover template use` is complete, setup the project: